teachingaway/teachingaway.github.io/_posts/2014-09-15-tech-law-link-list-hiring-lawyers.md

 share: true
 ---

-There’s lots of advice on the internet, and most of it's bad.
-In our new series, Tech Law Link Lists, we curate some useful guidance for startups.
-We point to advice worth reading, but it may not be the right advice for your startup.
-In our first installment, we cover hiring a lawyer.
+There’s lots of advice on the internet, mostly bad.
+Our new series, "Tech Law Link Lists", we curate some useful guidance for startups.
+This is advice that's worth reading, but it may not be the right advice for *your* startup.
+The first installment is how to hire a lawyer for your startup.

 ### Hire a *Startup* Lawyer, But Not Your *Investor’s* Startup Lawyer.

-* [Lawyers or Insurance Salesmen?](http://startupboy.com/2005/11/30/lawyers-or-insurance-salesmen/) *Naval Ravikant, 2005*.
+* [Lawyers or Insurance Salesmen?](http://startupboy.com/2005/11/30/lawyers-or-insurance-salesmen/) *[Naval Ravikant](https://twitter.com/naval), 2005*.
 "Don’t just go with the lawyer that the VCs insist upon.
 These lawyers will work with the VC on a hundred financings and with you on only one.
 Where do you think their loyalties lie?"

 * [Don’t Use Your Lead Investor’s Lawyers](http://siliconhillslawyer.com/2014/01/05/lead-investor-startup-lawyer-dont/). *[Jose Ancer](https://twitter.com/ancerj), 2014*.
 "If your lawyer makes more money off of your investors than he does from you, he’s not really your lawyer."